Go Back

 Method

-3. Place the peppers upright in the casserole dish and bake for about 15 minutes until slightly softened.
+2. Place the peppers in the casserole dish and bake them until slightly softened, allowing them to hold their shape while becoming tender.

-7. Add the diced tomatoes, green chilis, cumin, chili powder, salt, and pepper.
-Stir to combine.
+5. Stir in the diced tomatoes, green chilis, cumin, chili powder, salt, and pepper, mixing well so the flavors combine evenly.

-10. Spoon the filling into the pre-baked peppers, packing it in and slightly mounding the tops.
+7. Spoon the prepared filling into the pre-baked peppers, packing it in firmly and slightly mounding the tops.

 Notes